efvaldez1/ee298hw1/README.md

 HW 1 of EE 298z: "Deep Learning"

 #Description
-Implement Gradient Descent Operation for Linear Regression of Arbitrary Polynomial Function
+Implement Gradient Descent Operation for Linear Regression of Arbitrary Polynomial Function.
+Tolerance is 0.1 and  Learning Rate is 0.0001 initially.
+If your error rate was reduced since the last iteration, you can try increasing the learning rate by 5%.
+If your error rate was actually increased (meaning that you skipped the optimal point) decrease the learning rate by 50%

 **Given**
 1. Add Uniform Distribution Noise from -1.0 to 1.0 to Output